 Scientific Training Enhancement Program Evaluation

-During and after your participation in NYU’s and NYU School of Medicine’s Scientific Training Enhancement Program (NYU-STEP), we ask you for information to help us evaluate how well our program has helped you understand your career options and how effective our career development training has been.
+During and after your participation in NYU’s Scientific Training Enhancement Program (NYU-STEP) at NYU Grossman School of Medicine, we ask you for information to help us evaluate how well our program has helped you understand your career options and how effective our career development training has been.

 We develop surveys to assess your knowledge of nonacademic jobs for science PhD recipients.
 In addition to collecting data on prior education, work experience, career stage, race, sex, age, and nationality, we evaluate your attitude about career options as the program starts.